 19. Angel Stadium

-Home to the Los Angeles Angels, this stadium was built in 1966 and has seen little to no renovations since then.
+Home to the Los Angeles Angels, Angel Stadium was built in 1966 and has seen little to no renovations since then.
 Walt Disney World Company did have control over the board, which added some fun Disney-esque additions to the park, including “The Big A” which was considered a Southern California landmark to those visiting.

-Milwaukee, Wisconsin’s Miller Park is home to the Milwaukee Brewers.
+Milwaukee, Wisconsin’s American Family Field is home to the Milwaukee Brewers.
 This stadium provides the “Wisconsin experience” for any visitors coming to check out the team.
 This park also features a retractable roof which helps bring in an indoor/outdoor feeling for those below freezing temperatures.
 While some say the roof interferes with the typical baseball game feeling, others say it makes the weather more tolerable.

 22. Busch Stadium